orangeandbronze/main-website/_posts/jobs/2021-09-10-sales-and-account-specialist.markdown

 title:        "Sales and Account Specialist"
 titles:       "Sales and Account Specialist"
 photo: "https://www.orangeandbronze.com/assets/images/fb-careers.png"
-description:  The Sales and Account Specialist will be responsible for O&B’s Google Workspace business unit and training services’ day-to-day operations.
+description:  Compensation Package up to Php 25,000 | The Sales and Account Specialist will be responsible for O&B’s Google Workspace business unit and training services’ day-to-day operations.
 date:         2021-09-10 12:30:00 +0800
 categories:   jobs
 ---
 <!-- Do not leave new lines after each element.
 Elements after new lines will not be rendered. -->
+<h4>Compensation Package up to Php 25,000</h4>
 <p>The Sales and Account Specialist will be responsible for O&B’s Google Workspace business unit and training services’ day-to-day operations.
 This person will be responsible for managing clients, responding to sales inquiries via emails and phone calls, responding to client requests, and maintaining high-level customer service.
 The Sales and Account Specialist will be responsible for upholding the department’s and company’s reputation by accepting ownership for accomplishing new and different requests, and exploring opportunities to add value to the job.</p>
 <ul>
     <li><strong>Account Management</strong>.
 Manages relationships with clients through quick response to requests and strategic decision-making skills.
 Includes preparing reports by collecting and analyzing information, and maintaining quality service by monitoring standards and advising the manager of potential problems.</li>